-Total Net Position of the Westwoods Golf Course at June 30, 2016 was \$433,991, an increase of \$33,728.
-Total Net Position was helped by a capital contribution of \$67,257 from the General Fund.
-The Unrestricted net position of the Westwoods Golf Course Fund at the end of the year amounted to (\$920,615), a decrease of \$48,936.
-This is the eleventh year out of the last twelve that the operations at the golf course resulted in a decrease in Unrestricted net position.
+Total Net Position of the Westwoods Golf Course at June 30, 2018 was \$462,966, an increase of \$53,511.
+The Unrestricted net position of the Westwoods Golf Course Fund at the end of the year amounted to (\$870,850), an increase of \$49,073.
+This is only the third year out of the last thirteen that the operations at the golf course resulted in an increase in Unrestricted net position.

 The Waste Collection Fund was established in order to separately account for the costs of collecting and disposing of solid and bulky waste and recycables and for the operation of the town landfill.
-At fiscal year end Unrestricted Net position equaled \$680,613, an increase of \$168,012.
+At fiscal year end Unrestricted Net position equaled \$1,164,222, an increase of \$257,641.
 This was primarily a result of charges for services and other revenue exceeding operating expenses.